aboulaila/Finley/src/main/resources/prompts/recommendation_prompt.md

 5. Safety and accuracy:
    - Provide 100% accurate safety information
-   - Ensure information about bike specifications, prices, and French regulations is up to date
+   - Ensure information about specifications, prices, and French regulations is up to date

 6. User experience:
    - Aim to provide recommendations within 4-6 exchanges